jimurrito/WorkSpace4Rust/readme.md

 ## [*] WorkSpace Shortcuts (wksp)
 Custom shortcuts for a combination of common tasks to help the lifecyle of app developement.
-A primary case being: ' `wksp -C` '; When used, it removes all containers, and images from docker.
+A primary case being: `wksp -C`; When used, it removes all containers, and images from docker.
 Helping clear up a workspace mid-project.
-The default set of extensions can be installed with: ' `wksp -I` '.
+The default set of extensions can be installed with: `wksp -I`.

 ---